Klucznik6/ShadowHawk-minecraft-local-serwer-setuper/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 **Free to use, modify, and distribute** - Perfect for:
-- Personal Minecraft servers
+- LAN parties and local gaming events
-- Community server hosting
+- Home and family Minecraft servers
-- Educational purposes
+- Educational and learning purposes
-- Commercial server management
+- VPN gaming with friends (Hamachi, Radmin VPN)
 - Open source contributions

 ---

 <div align="center">

-### 🎮 **Ready to revolutionize your Minecraft server management?**
+### 🎮 **Ready to revolutionize your local Minecraft gaming?**

 **[⬇️ Download ShadowHawk](https://github.com/Klucznik6/ShadowHawk-minecraft-local-serwer-setuper/releases)** | **[📖 Documentation](https://github.com/Klucznik6/ShadowHawk-minecraft-local-serwer-setuper/wiki)** | **[🐛 Report Issues](https://github.com/Klucznik6/ShadowHawk-minecraft-local-serwer-setuper/issues)**

-**⚡ Professional server management with enterprise-grade networking**
+**⚡ Professional server management for local and VPN gaming**
-**🔐 Cloudflare Tunnel • 🌐 UPnP • 🛡️ Firewall Integration • 📊 Real-time Monitoring**
+**🎮 LAN Party Ready • � Home Network • � VPN Gaming • 📊 Real-time Monitoring**

 *Made with ❤️ for the Minecraft community*